scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 SCION has been deployed in production by multiple entities, growing its acceptance among industry.
 While early deployments started on academic and research networks, SCION has expanded to serve the financial industry, government, and it is being evaluated for the healthcare sector.

 In 2017, SCION was evaluated for production use by a central bank, with the goal of modernising the network interconnecting banks and their branches.
-SCION was chosen, as it allows moving away from a dedicated private network to a reliable internet-based solution.
+SCION was chosen, as it allows moving away from a dedicated private network to a reliable Internet-based solution.
 SCION connectivity was later extended to support system-critical applications, like the national real-time gross settlement (RTGS) system, connecting all country's banks to exchange real-time payment information.
 The network, called Secure Swiss Finance Network or [SSFN](https://perma.cc/PU5L-ALPM), is implemented as a SCION ISD, where a federation of three ISPs forms the ISD core.
 Financial institutions are themselves SCION ASes and directly connect to one or more of the core ASes.
 Institutions deploy SCION–IP gateways (SIGs), transparently enabling their traditional IP-based applications to use the SCION network.
 The concept of the SCION ISD also provides a mechanism to implement strict governance and access control (through the issuance of AS certificates).